L1ly-42/Terminal-Cheatsheet/terminalCheatsheet.md

-# Terminal Cheetsheet
+# Terminal Cheatsheet
 ## Overview
 This Cheatsheet provides a quick overview of all the terminal commands learnt during the BNTA course so far.
 This includes navigation, file/folder editing, and github basics!

 **Tip:** *For a quick way to get into the Terminal on Mac, do cmd + space to openm Spotlight, then type in 'Terminal'*

-## Inspecting your file System
+## Inspecting your File System

 - `pwd`   = Print working directory.
 Gives you the pathway to your current working directory *e.g /Users/leilapeltier/Documents*